geozeke/parser201/docs/intro.md

-The parser201 module takes a single line from an Apache access log file and extracts the individual fields into attributes within an object.
+The parser201 module takes a single line from an Apache access log file and extracts the individual fields into attributes within an object. parser201 is robust, and is able to handle Apache Access Log lines containing malicious code attacks like: Mambo, PHPBB, SQL Injection, etc.

 ## Installation